Benny Rubin: Radio

 According to Jack Benny's autobiography, Sunday Nights at Seven, he once cast Rubin to portray a Pullman porter.
 Although Rubin could do a convincing African-American dialect, the producer insisted he looked "too Jewish" for the part.
 As a result, Benny ended up giving the part to Eddie Anderson, and the porter character soon evolved into the famous "Rochester Van Jones".

-He had a memorable turn in the Gunsmoke episode "Dr Herman Schultz M.D.", in which he played a physician who used his mesmeric skills to steal money.
+Rubin also played character roles in dramatic programs on CBS Radio in the mid-1950s.

+Television

+Dialect specialist Rubin provided the voice for Joe Jitsu throughout the television cartoon series, The Dick Tracy Show.
 He appeared in a 1961 episode of The Tab Hunter Show.
+In 1963, he played the second Indian chief on a Thanksgiving episode of The Beverly Hillbillies.
+He also appeared in an episode of The Joey Bishop Show as hypnotist Max Collins.
+He had a memorable turn in the Gunsmoke episode "Dr. Herman Schultz, M.D.", in which he played a physician who used his mesmeric skills to steal money.

 In 1968, he appeared on Petticoat Junction as Gus Huffle, owner of the Pixley movie theater, in the episode "Wings".
 (The episode title is in direct reference to the 1927 silent movie Wings starring Charles "Buddy" Rogers and Richard Arlen, who also appear in the episode as themselves.)
-Then, in 1969, he appeared again (credited as the "man patient") in the episode: "The Ballard of the Everyday Housewife".
+Then in 1969, he appeared again (credited as the "man patient") in the episode: "The Ballard of the Everyday Housewife".
 He appeared in an episode of The Munsters.

+With the Three Stooges

+Benny Rubin appeared in six short subjects starring the Three Stooges between 1953 and 1957.
+Like the Stooges, he was a former vaudevillian, but he had reservations about the trio's abilities: "None of them were very clever.
+They were journeyman comics, in the sense that they were told how to act something out, in much the same way that one teaches a little boy how to dance."

+In later years, he made many bit appearances in movies, sometimes uncredited, as in a number of Jerry Lewis features.

 Books

-Jokes by Lew Lehr, Cal Tinney, Roger Bower and Rubin were collected in Stop Me If You've Heard This One (1949), a Permabook published by Garden City Publishing.
+Jokes by Lew Lehr, Cal Tinney, Roger Bower, and Rubin were collected in Stop Me If You've Heard This One (1949), a Permabook published by Garden City Publishing.
 Permabooks were designed with an unusual format of a paperback bound with stiff cardboard covers (with a "special wear-resistant finish") to simulate the look and feel of a hardcover book, and the company had previously published Best Jokes for All Occasions, edited by Powers Moulton.

-The Stop Me If You've Heard This One Permabook featured a two-page foreword by Tinney, a one-page introduction by Bower, 66 pages of jokes by Bower, 85 pages of jokes by Tinney and 82 pages of jokes by Lehr.
+The Stop Me If You've Heard This One Permabook featured a two-page foreword by Tinney, a one-page introduction by Bower, 66 pages of jokes by Bower, 85 pages of jokes by Tinney, and 82 pages of jokes by Lehr.
 Under the heading, "P.S.", Rubin only had space for four jokes on two pages, as explained, "Benny Rubin was added to our show just before press time."

 In 1972, Rubin published his autobiography, Come Backstage with Me.